gotzillaz/Hyunkapong/README.md

 - Click “Play” to start the game.
 - The main character is a robot.
 You have to move the robot to the target(flag) by command it into the left box.
 - The robot has it own color and it will walk by color functions.
-- The robot will change its color as same as the color of the ground when it walk through the battery.
+- The robot will change its color as same as the color of the ground when it walk through the battery(color area).
+- Get more battery for more score !!!
 - please enjoy with your lovely robot!